-People move out of state for a variety of reasons.
+The need for moving out of state happens for a variety of reasons.
 Be it for a new job, desire to be closer to family or if you’re just looking for a fresh start with a new perspective, moving from one state to another will bring a lot of changes.

 The changes that will be taking place range from financial to social to different laws or requirements in your new state of residence.
 Before you close up shop in your current location, take the time consider how your life might be impacted from a number of different angles.
-Here are a few things you may wish to think about to get you started.
+Here are a few things you may wish to think about before moving out of state.

 Every state is different when it comes to registering and/or licensing your vehicle.
 Take some time to familiarize yourself with the requirements in your new home state.
 Check online for the Department of Motor Vehicles site to see if there are forms you’d be able to fill download and fill out prior to our move.
 You’ll definitely need a new driver’s license and license tags for your vehicle, and depending on local laws, you may be required to pay taxes on your vehicle.
 Some states require certification that your car has passed vehicle emissions testing.

 It’s also a good idea to check ahead of time into your auto/motorcycle insurance company.
 Not every company operates in all 50 states.
 If yours is one of those, you’ll need to start shopping for a new policy.
 Keep in mind that even if you are able to keep your old policy, your rates may change with your new location.
 If you have a loan on your vehicle, don’t forget to update your address with the lien holder.

 Managing your utilities can be one of the more painful parts of moving out of state.
 Your range of choices could vary quite a bit as well, so you may be well served by scoping out the utility landscape ahead of time.